-• Adequacy of the partnership to carry out the project explaining how participating organisations' synergies and complementarities will be exploited.
+• Describe the adequacy of the consortium to carry out the action by explaining how participating organisations' synergies and complementarities will be exploited.

-NB: The individual members of the consortium are described in Section 5.
+NB: The individual members of the consortium are described in Section 6.
 There is no need to repeat that information in this section.

-- Explain how the consortium are the best people to implement this programme including: - Complementarities/synergies in expertise between all participants and how this complementarity allows them to successfully deliver the programme (use a diagram or table) - How their previous experience makes them suitable for their tasks here - Outline the commitment of each participant by showing that they are all highly active in the project - refer to earlier sections - use a table - For TC participants, refer to contents of Letters of Commitment from each TC participant - proposal text must match the Letter. - Particularly important for high-income TC contributing their own budget - they should make a financial commitment in the letter
+- Explain how the consortium are the best people to implement this programme including: - Complementarities/synergies in expertise between all participants and how this complementarity allows them to successfully deliver the programme (use a diagram or table). - o How their previous experience makes them suitable for their tasks here - Outline the commitment of each participant by showing that they are all highly active in the project refer to earlier sections use a table. - For TC participants, refer to contents of Letters of Commitment from each TC participant the proposal text must match the Letter.

+• Particularly important for high-income TC contributing their own budget - they should make a financial commitment in the letter.

-- The partnership brings complementary expertise to the project, however it is not sufficiently clear how the resulting synergies are to be exploited. - Competences and experiences of the non-academic partner have not been specified in sufficient detail. - The complementarity of the different partners is not sufficiently detailed
+- The partnership brings complementary expertise to the project, however it is not sufficiently clear how the resulting synergies are to be exploited. - Competences and experiences of the non-academic partner have not been specified in sufficient detail. - The complementarity of the different partners is not sufficiently detailed.